zuo/unittest_expander/docs/reference.rst

       (note that this deprecation concerns tuples used as *parameter collections* themselves, *not* as *items* of parameter collections; the latter are -- and will be -- perfectly OK).
       As a parameter collection, instead of a tuple, use another type (e.g., a :class:`list`).

-   Any parameter collection will be, under the hood, automatically converted to a :class:`paramseq`.

-   Each item of the parameter collection should be one of:
+   Each item of a parameter collection should be one of:

    * a :class:`param` instance,
    * a :class:`tuple` (converted automatically to a :class:`param`